bazel-contrib/bazel-lib/docs/copy_file.md

 `native.genrule()` is sometimes used to copy files (often wishing to rename them).
 The `copy_file` rule does this with a simpler interface than genrule.

-The rule uses a Bash command on Linux/macOS/non-Windows, and a `cmd.exe` command on Windows (no Bash is required).
+This rule uses a hermetic uutils/coreutils `cp` binary, no shell is required.

 This fork of bazel-skylib's copy_file adds `DirectoryPathInfo` support and allows multiple `copy_file` rules in the same package.